-The informal American-English phrase that’s how the cookie crumbles, or that’s the way the cookie crumbles, means that’s the way the situation is, and it must be accepted, however undesirable—synonym: that’s how the ball bounces, or that’s the way the ball bounces.
+The informal American-English phrase that’s how the cookie crumbles, or that’s the way the cookie crumbles, means that’s the way the situation is, and it must be accepted, however undesirable—synonyms: that’s the way the mop flops and that’s how the ball bounces, or that’s the way the ball bounces.

 The earliest instance that I have found of that’s how, or the way, the cookie crumbles is from the column Innocent Bystander, by Ollie M. James, in The Cincinnati Enquirer (Cincinnati, Ohio) of Wednesday 23rd February 1955:

 All of the calendars we received have been right so far every day of the year, but Eugene Grill of the U.S. Playing Card Co. sent us the March sheet from an “All Sports” calendar and it is somewhat loused up.
 It says that Ash Wednesday comes on Thursday, March 3, lists March 14 as Valentine Day and says March 15 is the last day you can pay your income tax (the filing date has been moved back to April 15 this year).
 Well, as we say in the publishing business, sometimes that is the way the cookie crumbles.

 In the following paragraph from his column Senator Soaper Says, published in The Muncie Star (Muncie, Indiana) of Monday 28th February 1955, the American columnist and author William Edward Vaughan (1915-77) illustrated the generation gap by contrasting that’s the way the cookie crumbles, which had recently appeared, with its earlier synonym that’s the way the ball bounces:

 The teen-age lovely down the street reports that her father is unbearably square.
 To express a certain fatalism he still says, “That’s the way the ball bounces” instead of “That’s the way the cookie crumbles.”